awukuernest483/finalyearproject_singlanguageapp/README.md

 # SignLang

-An Flutter project by Ramadhan Sanyoto S.W..
+An Flutter project by Ernest Junior Awuku and Azanzire Augustine.

 ## What is SignLang?